Bruck1701/100DaysOfCloud/Journey/010/Readme.md

 ![trackHistory](https://user-images.githubusercontent.com/17711277/88212120-049f6f00-cc57-11ea-835d-13ee24591b0a.jpg)

-The resulting three instances created to keep the average CPU usage under the threshold of 40%
+These are the resulting three instances created to keep the average CPU usage under the threshold of 40%.

 ![threeinstances](https://user-images.githubusercontent.com/17711277/88212145-0f5a0400-cc57-11ea-85d0-0879749fe8a0.jpg)

 Great!
-Is is working as expected!
-Don't forget to kill your running instances of "yes" !
+It is working as expected!
+Don't forget to kill your running instances of "yes".

 ![killYes](https://user-images.githubusercontent.com/17711277/88214539-a4123100-cc5a-11ea-8cf7-cd4c2e408056.jpg)

 ## ☁️ Cloud Outcome

-If everything worked out, you should have an ASG connected to an Application Load Balancer with a working scaling policy!
+If everything worked out, you should have an ASG connected to an Application Load Balancer with a working scaling policy.
+Yay!

 ## Next Steps